 5.1 When any team member wishes to discharge a patient under this policy, the case will be discussed with a senior team member and a team decision taken based on the premise that care delivery should not be compromised.
-It is expected that patients' vulnerabilities, symptoms and risks will be considered in the implementation of this policy.
+It is expected that patients' vulnerabilities, symptoms, risks, the Mental Health Act (1983) and Mental Capacity Act (2005) will be considered in the implementation of this policy.